News | Sign Up | A LEVER FOR SCALE

 State allies can call on NWLC to:

-Equip them with research that helps them fight for child care investments and advance better, more equitable child care policies.
+Provide state level analysis and research that helps them fight for child care and early education investments and advance better, more equitable child care and early education policies.

 NWLC has extensive research on child care issues for low-income families, communities of color, and early childhood providers, and educators.
-Resources can focus on strategies for responding to and recovering from the pandemic; the role of family, friend, and neighbor (FFN) care; the impact of child care on women’s economic security; and policies that enhance the ressiliency of the child care system for the long-term.
+Resources can focus on strategies for addressing the expiration of pandemic relief funding for child care; the role of family, friend, and neighbor (FFN) care; the impact of child care on women’s economic security; and policies that enhance the resiliency of the child care system for the long-term.

-NWLC equips state-based advocates and grassroots organizers with the knowledge of federal policy they need to be forceful advocates in their states.
-This includes conference calls, memos, fact sheets, and convenings that facilitate peer-to-peer learning and strengthen state-federal feedback loops.
+NWLC equips state-based advocates and grassroots organizers with the knowledge of federal and state policy they need to be forceful advocates in their states.
+This includes one-on-one technical assistance as well as conference calls, memos, fact sheets, and convenings that facilitate peer-to-peer learning and strengthen state-federal feedback loops.

 Provide state-specific data on state child care policies and the use of child care funds.